Packitoo/jobs/react_challenge/advanced_react_challenge.md

 ### Level #2 - Start brief creation form

-Everything is setup, now we can start coding our first component of the page : the brief creation form using Formik.
+Everything has been set up, so now you can start coding our first component of the page : the brief creation form using Formik.

 The brief form will have 3 fields :
  - Title (String)
  - Comment (Text)
  - ProductId (Relation Id)

-Title and Comment are simple text input and the value of these inputs are stocked in the state of the component
+Title and Comment are simple text inputs and the values of those inputs are stocked in the state of the component.

-For the product id, what you need to do is to fetch products data from json-server fake api and stock them in the store.
+For the product Id, what you need to do is to fetch products data from json-server fake api and stock them in the store.

 For this you should :
 - Create an action who is responsible of fetching products data, this action will be called in ComponentDidMount lifecycle method of the BriefForm component (https://reactjs.org/docs/react-component.html) and your component should be connected to redux by connect method from react-redux to work.
 - The action will dispatch a type of action with product data in the payload to the reducer and the reducer will stock it in store
 - The component will be connected by connect method from react-redux and products data would be available in props (Use mapStateToProps to do this)
 - Get products data from props and create a Select input to select a product for the brief creation
-- Selected product will be store in the state of the component like text and comment
+- Selected product will be stored in the state of the component like text and comment

 At the end of this level you should have a form with 2 text inputs and 1 select input.
 All the data of these inputs should store their values in the component state.